AlanJohn296/YouTube-Video-Downloader/README.md

 # YouTube-Video-Downloader
-I made a YouTube video downloader using Python which downloads the video in highest quality using the share link.
+This is a YouTube video downloader made using Python.
+To download the video in it's highest quality just use the share link.

-I took reference from YouTuber developedbyed to make this.
+To make this, I took reference from YouTuber developedbyed.

-Run this code in any IDE and the window to download will open.
+Run this code in any IDE and the window to download the video will open.
 Paste the share link and hit download.

-Before running the program make sure you got all the modules installed.
-The Modules used are Tkinter, customtkinter and pytube.
+Before running the program make sure you got all the Python modules installed.
+The Modules to download are Tkinter, customtkinter and pytube.
-The program will not work if the modules used are not installed.
+Note: The program will not run if the above modules are not installed.

 To install tkinter module, type this command in your terminal.
 -> **pip install tk**